jkingsman/meshcore-packet-knife/README.md

 # MeshCore Packet Knife

-A web-based tool for decoding MeshCore mesh networking packets, with GPU-accelerated brute force key cracking for hashtag rooms.
+A web-based tool for decoding MeshCore mesh networking packets, with GPU-accelerated brute force room name discovery for hashtag rooms.

 ## Use it here: https://jkingsman.github.io/meshcore-packet-knife/